-Dr Begoña Loureiro Gonzalez, Spain Dr Miklós Szabó, Hungary Dr Liis Toome, Estonia Dr Eleni Vavouraki, Greece Dr Jennifer Zeitlin, France "Parents' concerns in data collection and documentation are typically overlooked.
-There should be more data reflecting par-ents' demands and expectations.
+"Data collection and documentation frequently fail to meet the immediate expectations of parents and later needs of former neonatal patients.
+However, recent technological advances offer enormous opportunities in efficient data usage: optimal use of data can improve provision of care and subsequent patient outcomes.
 In general, there are two major challenges in data collection and documentation in Europe: the accessibility of data and the comparability of data.
 First, not all relevant data are regularly available.
 Second, the heterogeneity of healthcare systems is the bane of all international comparisons in quality of healthcare.
-Hence, it is important to give recommendations for avoiding pitfalls in interpreting this type of data and to encourage the use of already existing comparative databases with a good methodological basis."
+We give recommendations for avoiding pitfalls in interpreting this type of data and to encourage the use of already existing comparative databases with a good methodological basis."